jfelipearaujo/poc_dapper_postgres/README.md

  - SqlKata (2.3.7)
  - SqlKata.Execution (2.3.7)

-When executed, the application creates a container with postegres running and when it finishes, it destroys the container.
+When executed, the application creates a container running postegres and when it finishes, it destroys the container.

 This example includes: